kyma-project/kyma/tests/components/application-connector/docs/application-gateway-tests.md

 1. Change all the **targetUrl** values in the [Application CRs](../resources/charts/gateway-test/charts/test/templates/applications/) to reflect the new application URL.
 For example, `http://localhost:8081/v1/api/unsecure/ok`.
 2. Change all the **centralGatewayUrl** values to reflect the new Application Gateway URL.
 For example, `http://localhost:8080/positive-authorisation/unsecure-always-ok`.
 3. Deploy all the resources on the cluster.

+> [!NOTE]
-   > **NOTE:** You can omit the test Job and the Central Gateway, but it's easier to just let them fail.
+> You can omit the test Job and the Central Gateway, but it's easier to just let them fail.

 4. Build the mock application:

    <div tabs name="Mock App Build Flavor" group="mock-app-flavor">